Evaluation Dates – FACT Sheet

 Our goal is to have multiple teams at each age group.
 The ability to do that will depend upon sufficient registration numbers, a minimum skill threshold and the availability of coaches.
 Players that are not chosen for a select team will play on one of our many recreation teams.
 There is always a place on a team for every interested player.

-Is there any difference in the travel between select or recreation teams?
+Is there any difference in the travel between higher and lower division teams?

-No. Select and recreational teams both play towns within Boston Area Youth Soccer (BAYS) and the travel is the same.
+No. All teams both play towns within Boston Area Youth Soccer (BAYS) and the travel is the same.

-What is the commitment level expected for Select Team Players?
+*****What is the commitment level expected for HIgher Division Team Players?

-Players on a select team are committing to play on that team for BOTH the fall and spring soccer season.
-That means players are expected to attend weekly training and games.
+Players on a higher division team are committing to play on that team for just ONE soccer season.
+Players can opt to play JUST the FALL or SPRING season.
+At the conclusion of the fall season, select teams will be reset based upon the returning and incoming players.
+Players are expected to attend weekly training and games.
 Each coach will determine their minimum requirement for each player but NYSA expects every select team player to attend at least one training per week and their game.
-If players can not make this commitment in EITHER the fall or the spring they should DISCLOSE that info at tryouts.
+Players that want to play just one season on a select team MUST attend the Evaluation to be considered.

 Is there any info on how the players are evaluated at tryouts or what the criteria is?

 Yes.
 We disclose our process within select team tab of the NYSA web site.
-We also hold a parent information meeting on April 4th to review the process.
+We also hold a parent information meeting to review the process.
 Parents can get feedback on their child’s individual performance post selections.

 How are teams selected?